sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntaxdefs.md

 unless compatibility with older versions or other editors is desired.

 Documentation is available
 at the [official documentation][].
 :::

 [official documentation]: https://www.sublimetext.com/docs/syntax.html

-::: seealso
+::: info See Also
 [Reference for TextMate Syntax Definitions](/reference/syntaxdefs_legacy.md)
 :::